smotastic/vue-clean-architecture/README.md

 ### Port

-Or outer ports, are the port interfaces to communicate with the outside world.
+Or outer ports, are the port interfaces to communicate with the outside world (infrastructure).
 (Dependency inversion rule)

 ### Usecases

 Or inner ports, defining the interfaces for the business logic, and business rules.
-Every usecase is implemented by a Service, which resided in the root package of the current feature.
+Every usecase is implemented by it's service.

 ## Infrastructure

 Framework specific code, and or implementation of the outer ports of the domain, to access the data of the "outer world".
+Most prominent example would be the layer to access some external server via https.